 During conference, one hour a month is dedicated to reviewing the emergency medicine literature.
 Besides reviewing the latest scientific contributions in emergency medicine, research studies are dissected to critically appraise concepts including methodology, study design, validity, bias, applicability, statistics, clinical significance, and statistical significance.
 Residents systematically evaluate each paper to decide whether study outcomes would be helpful in making decisions about the care of patients.Back to top

-All residents must complete a research project prior to graduation.
+All residents must complete one scholarly activity project prior to graduation.
 To assist in this process, we have created a mentorship program to pair residents and faculty members.
 A timeline has been established to keep residents on task from hypothesis formulation to manuscript preparation for submission to a peer-reviewed journal.Back to top